YMC-22/smart-filter/README.md

 Usage example:
-List of fields for sorting posts: ID, author, title, name, date, modified, type, parent, rand, comment_count Keep HTML structure with all attributes as in the example below.
+List of fields for sorting posts: ID, author, title, name, date, modified, type, parent, rand, comment_count Important!
+Keep HTML structure with all attributes as in the example below.
 Add a new item for sorting posts by the 'name' field:

 function ymc_sort_posts($layouts) {